 All pregnant women are screened for potential gestational diabetes during their pregnancy.
-Screening is done by evaluating the woman’s medical history and examining certain risk factors, including obesity and family history of diabetes.
-Certain tests like Glucose Screening Test and Glucose tolerance test are also recommended.
-Read on to know more about these tests.
+Screening is done by evaluating the woman’s medical history and examining certain risk factors, including obesity and a family history of diabetes.
+Certain tests like glucose screening tests and glucose tolerance tests are also recommended.
+Read on to learn more about glucose tolerance tests during pregnancy.

-Are you told it’s time for a glucose test by your healthcare provider?
-These routine glucose screenings check for gestational diabetes, a condition that affects up to 10% of pregnant women.
+Are you told about blood glucose tests for pregnant women?
+A glucose tolerance test when pregnant helps with gestational diabetes, a condition that affects 15%–25% of pregnant women.
+(1).
 Whatever the results of your blood sugar test, you can take steps to keep your blood sugar under control and have a healthy pregnancy.

-The glucose-screening test is a routine test recommended for all pregnant women.
-The glucose – screening test is normally done during the second trimester of pregnancy between the 24th and 28th week.
+The glucose screening test is a routine test recommended for all pregnant women.
+The glucose screening test is normally done during the second trimester of pregnancy between the 24th and 28th weeks.
+(2).
 The objective of this test is to screen for gestational diabetes.
-Gestational diabetes is a form of diabetes that appears only during pregnancy time and will disappear after delivery.
+Gestational diabetes is a form of diabetes that appears only during pregnancy and will disappear after delivery.

 Who Needs To Take The Glucose Screening Test And Why?